oseimishaella385-cell/global-economic-analysis-sql-powerbi/README.md

 - Which countries offer the strongest salary relative to their Cost of Living Index?

-- Do countries ranked highly by the custom Salary Value Score also demonstrate strong local purchasing power?
+- Do countries ranked highly by the custom Salary Value Score (SVS) also demonstrate strong local purchasing power?
 ---

 ## 3. Project Scope & Tools